If you are experiencing a medical emergency please dial 911 immediately

 It is possible that the main title of the report Langerhans Cell Histiocytosis is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

 Langerhans cell histiocytosis (LCH) is a spectrum of rare disorders characterized by overproduction (proliferation) and accumulation of a specific type of white blood cell (histiocyte) in the various tissues and organs of the body (lesions).
-The lesions may include certain distinctive granule-containing cells (Langerhans cells) involved in certain immune responses, as well as other white blood cells (e.g., monocytes, eosinophils).
+The lesions may include certain distinctive Langerhans cells involved in certain immune responses, as well as other white blood cells (e.g.,lymphocytes, monocytes, eosinophils).
 Associated symptoms and findings may vary from case to case, depending upon the specific tissues and organs affected and the extent of involvement.
 Most often the bone lesions are painful.
 Skin rashes may itch or cause painful ulcers especially under the arms or groin area.
 The pathogenesis (medical cause) is not clearly understood and an ongoing debate continues regarding its cause as a reactive immunologic or neoplastic (cancer-like) process.
 No infectious agent (virus, bacteria, or fungus) has been associated with LCH.
 Patients often have a strong family history of immune diseases such as thyroid disease, arthritis, or lupus.

 332 North Broadway